incoresemi/river_core/docs/source/gui.rst

 Before you can use the GUI, you need to have installed the ``river_core_plugins`` which supports the uarch_tests generator.
 The forked river_core_plugin is currently hosted `here <https://github.com/alenkruth/river_core_plugins>`_.
 Replace your existing river_core_plugins directory with this repository and then checkout the ``uarch_test`` branch.
 You should be good to go.

+.. note:: If you are using any Python version other than 3.9.6, there is a high chance that you might face a ``RunTimeError`` with the message ``Marshal Loads failed``.
+This is due to the obfuscation being carried out in 3.9.6 version of python, which is different from yours. **Right now, we haven't finalized a version of python which we will be supporting**.
+So, if you face this error, please consider updating to python 3.9.6 in your virtual environment and try again.

 Additionally, make sure you have installed uarch_test as a python package.
 You will have the ``micro-arch-tests`` as well as ``uarch_modules`` within the file  hosted on Onedrive.
 Here, ``micro-arch-tests`` is the top level directory of the ``uarch_tests`` generator. ``uarch_modules`` consists of the tests to be run on the DUT.
 Now, ``cd`` into the ``micro-arch-tests`` directory and run ``pip install --editable .`` to install uarch_test as a python package.
 Please remember where you have stored the ``uarch_modules`` directory as we will be passing the path to ``uarch_modules/modules`` directory as a parameter while setting up the GUI.

 The GUI will take care of the changes to be made to the ``river_core.ini`` or the config.ini file of your RiVer core installation.
 Nevertheless, you can find documentation related to the changes required using the updated river_core_plugins in the repo (`here <https://github.com/Alenkruth/river_core_plugins/tree/uarch_test/generator_plugins/uarch_test_plugin>`_ and `here <https://github.com/Alenkruth/river_core_plugins/tree/uarch_test/dut_plugins/chromite_verilator_plugin>`_).
 The documentation for the micro-arch-tests can be found in the docs directory.